-Aromas of violets and blueberries are followed by a fleshy palate of blackberry and chocolate, woven with licorice and black tea.
-Elegant tannins add weight and a polished texture and lead to a bright, lush finish.
-Delicious upon release, this Merlot will benefit from five years of cellaring from vintage ... more
+Aromas of violets, blueberries and spice are followed by an elegant palate of blackberry, black cherry and mocha.
+Supple tannins add weight and a polished texture and lead to a bright, lush finish.
+Delicious upon release, this Merlot will benefit from five years of cellaring from vintage and continue to ... more

 Wine which is produced and bottled under strict supervision and meets all standards to be certified Kosher.